spacecloud-io/space-docs/content/microservices/graphql/securing-apis.md

 This rule is used to override request by forcing the value of certain fields in the request.

-**Example:** Ensure that an user can query only his profile by forcing the `userId` field in the request with the value of the `id` in the JWT token claims of the request:
+**Example:** Ensure that a user can query only his profile by forcing the `userId` field in the request with the value of the `id` in the JWT token claims of the request:

 {{< highlight json >}}
 {